ddkhoa/learning-note/postgres/index/index_scan.md

 ### Multi Version Concurrency Control
 Postgres allow many transactions to run concurrently.
 Concurrent transactions can be isolated in different levels.

 When the isolation level is Repeatable Read, SELECT queries inside a transaction always see the same data.
 If another transaction commits its changes between 2 select queries, the 2nd select doesn't see the modification <sup>1</sup>.
-To support this isolation level, PG allows queries to see a snapshot of the database at a specific point in time, regarless of the current state.
+To support this isolation level, PG allows queries to see a snapshot of the database at a specific point in time, regardless of the current state.

 When a row is updated, it is not updated in place.
 Instead: